There are a number of common reasons why Twilio will not be able to charge your credit card.

 We are able to accept credit cards from over 230 countries.

 If you've tried calling your bank, asked about everything on this page, and your credit card still isn't being accepted, please contact Support and we will do our best to find out what might be going wrong.
-If you are worried that your account will run out of funds while you are troubleshooting with your bank, please let us know so that we can keep a close eye on your account.
+If you are worried that your project will run out of funds while you are troubleshooting with your bank, please let us know so that we can monitor.